 Ngor Island is a little piece of paradise 10 minutes away from Dakar.
 I stayed one week on this island and could have easily stayed more.

-When you arrive, you'll be met with a completely different landscape.
+When you arrive, you'll see a completely different landscape.
 The streets are car-free, the water is crystal clear, and every house and street has its own unique creative flair.
-On one side of the island, you see a misty, sandy Dakar, and it feels surreal to soak up the sun on a gorgeous beach and surf while facing the run-down neighbourhood of Ngor.
-On the other side of the island, facing the Atlantic, you'll see the vast horizon stretching as far as the eye can see.
+On one side of the island stands the misty, sandy Dakar, and it feels surreal to soak up the sun on a gorgeous beach and surf while facing the run-down neighbourhood of Ngor.
+On the other side of the island, facing the Atlantic, you'll see fishermen’s pirogues speeding through the rough ocean towards the horizon.

 If you're seeking a peaceful location while exploring the Dakar region, consider Ngor Island as your base.
 You can surf in the morning and plan your excursions in the afternoon (or vice versa).